harp-project/Core-Erlang-mini/README.md

 # Core Erlang Mini

-This project aims to investigate possible formalisations of program equivalence (behavioural, contextual, CIU equivalence and logical relations) using a small subset of Core Erlang.
+This project aims to investigate possible formalisations of program equivalence (behavioural, contextual, CIU equivalence and logical relations) using a small subset of Core Erlang, including lists, pattern matching and recursion.

+# Requirements

+This project only depends on Coq, version 8.13.2 or later.

+# Installation

+`make` compiles the library

+# Contents

 # Related work